Many articles talk about how much CBD you should take. Some are right on, some filled with erroneous information, and some mixed with truths and

 We use local Colorado hemp, ethanol extraction, and every batch is tested for purity.
-We don’t like to brag, but it behooves us to mention our wax won Rooster Magazine’s (insert award here) The one thing we do pride ourselves on is, we do whatever it takes to bring you the purest, quality products at the lowest prices possible.
+We don’t like to brag, but it behooves us to mention our wax won Rooster Magazine’s best wax and best hemp derived CBD in Colorado.
+The one thing we do pride ourselves on is, we do whatever it takes to bring you the purest, quality products at the lowest prices possible.

 Our isolate is always locally sourced, our beauty products come from a local Colorado family, we spend our time and dollars, lots of them, on researching and bringing to you the most recent information available in this burgeoning field.

 Our staff is available M – F, 10 am to 5 pm mountain time to answer any questions, talk with you about the best way to begin, or to hear about your personal experiences with our products.
 We love talking with you.

 Thanks for taking your precious time to learn more about CBD.
 Spread the word!